JarryChou/etsi-qkd-api/README.md

 The chat-demo branch is intended for demo-ing the chat app with a working QKD/qcrypto setup.
 This demo will work without needing to set up a web server hosting the ETSI API, as the chat app will retrieve keys directly from the qcrypto files that exists locally.
 As such, certain files specific to the web server are omitted in this branch.
+We will call Alice and Bob the two parties trying to chat with each other in this demo.

 To install just this branch,